altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~A lot.~
 *She grabbed it where she scraped it against the rough stone surface.*
 ~Her fingers moist with the wet of blood.~
-“I’m in a dream, nothing can hurt me”
+"I’m in a dream, nothing can hurt me"
 *she said quietly to herself.*
 'but who’s dream?'
 ~was it her’s still or had what those people on the ship said been true?~